CIS-566-Fall-2023/lab05-stylization/README.md

 # lab05-stylization
-Let's practice using Unity's shader graph!
+Let's practice adding stylization to a 3D scene using Unity's shader graph!

 ## 1. Introduction
-  a.
-We will be creating a toon shader in Unity that supports shadows and multiple lights in real-time!
-In the process, you will hopefully get a little bit of familiarity with Unity’s shader graph!
+We will be stylizing a "toon" look by creating a shader in Unity that supports shadows and multiple lights in real-time!
+In the process, you will gain some familiarity with Unity’s shader graph.

 ## 2. What’s provided:
   1. The tutorial video I record for the lab will go over the base code, and will then go over the process of making a limited version of the final toon shader.